Spatio-Temporal Graphical Counterfactuals: An Overview: Spatio-Temporal Graphical Counterfactuals

 where $F(\cdot)$ is the self-governed function of $X_i$, and $G(\cdot, \cdot)$ is the interactive function for node pairs $X_i$ and $X_j$.
 Moreover, $A_{ij} \geq 0$ is the connection between $X_i$ and $X_j$.
 Thus, if Eq.~(\ref{equation: netdy}) is discretized, we can find it the same as first-order STBNs on stationary time series, as shown in Fig.~\ref{figure: netdy}.

-Thus, the first-order STBNs have some good properties if network dynamics have.
-For example, if we want to know how to affect a node in STBNs by ``intervening'' another node, the practical inference steps may not be long, due to the small-world property~\cite{smallworld1998, smallworld1999newman} or the scale-free property~\cite{scalefree1999} of complex networks.
-Moreover, the counterfactual outcomes would not change because network systems have tolerance from external ``interventions''~\cite{tolerence2000, robustness2011}.
+First-order STBNs exhibit advantageous properties when the underlying network dynamics process certain structural features.
+For example, determining how to affect a node in STBNs by ``intervening'' another node, the practical inference steps may not be long, due to the small-world property~\cite{smallworld1998, smallworld1999newman} or the scale-free property~\cite{scalefree1999} of complex networks.
+Moreover, counterfactual outcomes would not change because network systems have tolerance from external ``interventions''~\cite{tolerence2000, robustness2011}.
 We would also know the synchronization~\cite{synchinization2002, synchinization2008, synchinization2016, synchinization2022}, controllability~\cite{controllability2002guanrongchen, controllability2005jinhulv, controllability2009wenwuyu, controllability2012wenwuyu, controllability2013wenwuyu, controllability2013wenwuyu2, controllability2011, temporal2017amingli}, resilience~\cite{resilience2016jianxigao, resilience2022jianxigao} of STBNs.
-We would also be able to sparsely identify the network structure even if the network size is large~\cite{identification2022tpi, identification2022tsp}, because the independence are equivalent to predictability in STBNs~\cite{UCN2022}.
+We would also be able to sparsely identify the network structure even if the network size is large~\cite{identification2022tpi, identification2022tsp}, because the independence is equivalent to predictability in STBNs~\cite{UCN2022}.
 Also, the network size of STBNs can be reduced, because many complex networks can be simplified and still provide an insightful description of the causality of interest~\cite{simplicity2024jianxigao, simplicity2024lowrank}.
-This is meaningful to design counterfactual inference algorithm on smaller networks, and then obtain higher inference efficiency.
+This reduction supports the design of a counterfactual inference algorithm on smaller networks, thereby improving inference efficiency.